MarQuisKnox/HTML5-Video-Player/README.md

 Usage
 ========================
-You can just use a standard iframe, if you have another method, go for it, the player is responsive and will adapt to any screen size, or frame size.
+You can just use a standard iframe with "player.html" as the src.
+If you have another method, go for it, the player is responsive and will adapt to any screen size, or frame size.

 URL Parameters
 ========================